 In Tennessee, parents have the option to educate their children at home, an option known as homeschooling or home education.
 The CMCSS Student Services Department is the point of contact for homeschooling questions.

-Parents desiring to home school their own children may do so by choosing one of the following three options.
+Parents or legal guardians desiring to home school their own children may do so by choosing one of the following three options.

 1. Independent Home School

-Parents may home school their own children pursuant to Tennessee Code Annotated § 49-6-3050 by registering with their local school district.
+Parents or legal guardians may home school their own children pursuant to Tennessee Code Annotated § 49-6-3050 by registering with their local school district.
 The law states that parents of independent home school students must:

-• Maintain attendance records and submit these records to the CMCSS Student Services Department at the end of each school year; and
+• Maintain attendance records, and submit attendance records to the CMCSS Student Services Department at the end of each school year, and;

-Parents in Clarksville-Montgomery County choosing this educational option should begin by contacting CMCSS Student Services.
-The parent will be required to complete an Intent to Home School form and provide evidence of a high school diploma or GED.
-Student attendance (at least 4 hours per day, 180 days per year) must be reported to the local school district at the end of the school year.
-Testing of independent home school students is required in grades 5, 7, and 9 and coordinated through the local school district.
+Parents or legal guardians in Clarksville-Montgomery County choosing this educational option with any questions can visit CMCSS Student Services, or contacting the department at [email protected].
+The parent will be required to complete an Intent to Home School form and provide education credentials of the parent or legal guardian teaching the student such as high school diploma or transcripts, GED or higher education diploma or transcripts only one is needed.
+Student attendance (at least 4 hours per day, 180 instructional days per year) must be reported to the local school district at the end of the school year.
+Testing information letters will be mailed to parents or legal guardians mid-March of the current school year.

 2. Church-related Umbrella School

-By authority of the same statute, parents may also home school their own children by registering with a church-related “umbrella” school defined by Tennessee Code Annotated § 49-50-801.
-Parents who choose this option will be required to provide evidence to the local school district that their child is enrolled in a church-related school.
-An Intent to Home School form is not required for students who enrolled in a church-related school.
+By authority of the same statute, parents or legal guardians may also home school their own children by registering with a church-related “umbrella” school defined by Tennessee Code Annotated § 49-50-801.
+Parents or legal guardians who choose this option will be required to provide a verification of enrollment letter to the local school district that their child is enrolled in a church-related school.
+An Intent to Home School form is not required for students who are enrolled in a church-related school.
 The church-related school will determine record keeping and test requirements for students enrolled in an umbrella program.

 3. Accredited Online School

-Parents may also enroll their child in an accredited online school.
-Parents choosing this educational option must be sure to determine that the school has legitimate accreditation status and will be required to provide evidence to the local school district that their child is enrolled in an accredited online school.
+Parents or legal guardians may also enroll their child in an accredited online school.
+Parents or legal guardians choosing this educational option must be sure to determine that the school has legitimate accreditation status.
+Parents or legal guardians will be required to provide a verification of enrollment letter to the local school district that their child is enrolled in an accredited online school at the beginning of each new school year, per requirements by the Tennessee Department of Education.

-• MSCSS – Middle States Commission on Secondary Schools
+• Middle States Association – Commission on Elementary and Secondary Schools (MSA-CESS)

 • New England Association of Schools and Colleges (NEASC)